Africa Initiative Research Program

 Visit the Grant Recipient Profiles page to learn more about this dynamic group of researchers.

 As of December 2013, the Research Program has concluded; no further calls for applications will be issued.
-The Africa Initiative looks forward to announcing new directions for its 2014-2018 programming, in the coming months.
+See the Africa Initiative site for information about its new programming.

 Recent Africa Initiative Publications